lillaszulyovszky/ironhack-final-project/README.md

 # DA Bootcamp Slack Insights
 <br/><br/>
-## An education tool to analyse student engagement/activity/mood with insights from your Slack Team's data.
+## Analyse student engagement/activity/mood with insights from your Slack Team's data.

 ## Project Intro
 Remote environments give very little chance for teachers to gain feedback and optimize their content towards better student performance.
 So I thought I could run some analysis and provide a tool for teachers to gauge student activity/engagement/mood and even predict what's the best way to get a reply (aka get help in this context) all based on Slack data.
 I only used data from public channels.